WillyBruhn/PredictingProteinInteractions/README.md

 ## QuickStart
 In **/QuickStart/SmallExample/** a small example can be found on which the funtionality and correct installation can be tested.
+For more details of the specific features refer to the corresponding sections in this documentation.

 Adjust the parameters on your machine in the following call:

 ```